easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-BP.md

 2. Not all endpoints behave as expected, so sometimes the FE gets value with TZ, sometimes UTC, sometimes without zone.
 3. The JavaScript date object always displays in the local timezone (*eg timezone set by the location of the browser*), see official documentation or this explanatory article.
 4. A user can set a specific timezone in his profile in ER/EP.
-5. Timezone set in Redmine can be different than his browser/workstation has
+5. Timezone set in Redmine can be different than the one on the browser/workstation

 ### Our solutions

 At the frontend, use `EASY.utils.parseDate` to wrap the actual value with.
 The benefits are:

-1. It controls the format.
+1. It controls the format
-2. Normalization (*eg deal with local timezone*).
+2. Normalization (*e.g. deals with local timezone*)
-3. Converts to the desired timezone.
+3. Converts to the desired timezone
-4. Parses into JavaScript date.
+4. Parses into JavaScript date

 <!-- theme: info -->
 >Because the implementation uses local offset, which is peculiar to set in JavaScript tests, we've set Jest to use 2 different timezones: